the

 WHEN IN ROME

-After breakfast, we'll hop on a 10 minute bus ride to the famous Colosseum and Palatine Hill - an absolute must in Rome.
+After breakfast, we'll hop on the bus ride and roll on over to the famous, fabulous, breathtaking, and historic Colosseum and Palatine Hill.

-We'll have a private tour to discover the relics of 3,000 years of history as our guide narrates the story of this incredible city and the extraordinary figures who shaped the world as we know it.
+On our private tour, we’ll discover the relics of 3,000 years of history as our guide narrates the story of this incredible city and the extraordinary figures who helped shaped the world as we know it.

 The afternoon and evening are yours to get lost in the romantic cobblestone streets of Rome.
-Hint: ask your trip leader where to find the best Aperitivo.
+For a bit of extra fun, ask your trip leader where to find the best apperitivo in town.

 gaze